Abuhamida/E-commerce-Customer-Segmentation/README.md

 - Matplotlib
 - Seaborn
 - Scikit-learn
+- Microsoft Power BI

 ## Future Work
 - Deeper analysis of cluster characteristics
 - Predictive modeling for customer behavior
 - Implementation of recommendations based on segmentation
+- Creation of an interactive version of the Power BI dashboard